 Avoid missing out on your preferred District 26 position by submitting your application early.
 Details and all application documents are listed on the District Officer Nomination page.

-- Toastmaster Leadership Institutes (TLIs) are scheduled for January and February 2016.
+- Toastmaster Leadership Institutes (TLIs) are scheduled for June 2016.
 Officers of every club across District 26 should plan to attend one of the Club Officer training sessions.
 The learning experiences are phenomenal when Toastmasters across our district gather together to share information with one another.
-Pre-register to attend any of the 4 major TLI by clicking here.

 Benefits of membership in Toastmasters District 26